agodwinp/1.-Logs-Analysis/README.md

 When you run the final command, you should receive an output in your terminal like the one described in the txt file.

-***

-Well done!
-You ran a Python application connecting to a database server on a Linux VM!
-Let me know what you think
+***Well done!*** You ran a Python application connecting to a database server on a Linux VM!
+Let me know what you think!

 ***